Pribaoutki: Instrumentation

 Pribaoutki is written for low voice and instrumental ensemble.
 Stravinsky is said to have preferred a male singer, although the work is commonly performed by mezzo-soprano or contralto.
 The eight-member ensemble consists of: flute, oboe (doubling English horn), clarinet, bassoon, violin, viola, cello, and double bass.

 History

 Pribaoutki was composed between June and September 1914, just as World War I was breaking out.
 During this time, Stravinsky was living in Switzerland: at Salvan during the summer, and Clarens in September.

 Premières

-Pribaoutki was first heard in Paris (Salle des Agriculteurs) on November 20, 1918, in a program that also included the Berceuses du chat; both works were accompanied by piano in this performance.
-The first performance with instrumental ensemble was given in Vienna on June 6, 1919, at a concert of Arnold Schoenberg's Society for Private Musical Performances (Verein für musikalische Privataufführungen).
+Pribaoutki was first heard in London (Aeolian Hall) with members of the London String Quartet and Olga Haley under the direction of Eugène Goossens on February 22, 1918.
+This predates the Paris premiere (Salle des Agriculteurs) on November 20, 1918, in a program that also included the Berceuses du chat; both works were accompanied by piano in this performance.
+The first Viennese performance with instrumental ensemble was given on June 6, 1919, at a concert of Arnold Schoenberg's Society for Private Musical Performances (Verein für musikalische Privataufführungen).
 Again, the program also included the Berceuses du chat.